tecracer/cdk-templates/python-static-website-with-build-pipeline/README.md

 1. Create a new python virtual environment, e.g. `python3 -m venv .env`
 1. Activate the environment using `source .env/bin/activate` on Mac or Linux or run `source.bat` on Windows.
 1. Install all dependencies for python with `pip install -r requirements.txt`
-1. Open `python-static-website-with-hugo-codepipeline-and-cloudfron/app.py` and edit these variables as described in the [blog article TODO](https://aws-blog.de/2020/03/building-a-fargate-based-container-app-with-cognito-authentication.html):
+2. Open `python-static-website-with-hugo-codepipeline-and-cloudfron/app.py` and edit these variables as described in the [blog article](https://aws-blog.de/2020/05/building-a-fargate-based-container-app-with-cognito-authentication.html):

     ```python
     WEBSITE_DOMAIN_NAME = "blog.mb-trc.de"